 Kingston is a city of two halves.
 Downtown is home to historic buildings, the courts, banks, street markets and one of the Caribbean’s greatest art museums.
 Centered around Parade, it has a shabby charm and runs down to a bayside park.
 To the west lie the ghettoes of Trench Town and Tivoli Gardens, where many houses don’t have running water and the rule of law can sometimes be thin at best.

-Less than 6km (yet a world) away, Uptown holds the city’s hotels, restaurants, and clubs, largely confined to the pocket of New Kingston, with its cluster of tall buildings around Emancipation Park.
-If you have a light complexion, you are much more likely to blend in here than Downtown.
-In addition to two of the city’s most essential sights, the Bob Marley Museum and Devon House, the capital’s diplomatic and commercial status assures Uptown a definite cosmopolitan suaveness – not to mention a certain amount of security, though gated communities with guard dogs abound.
-Further out, in the foothills, are Kingston’s most exclusive neighborhoods and lodgings, with expansive views over the capital.
+By contrast, Uptown holds the city’s best hotels and restaurants, largely confined to New Kingston, with its cluster of tall buildings around Emancipation Park.
+In addition to two of the city’s most essential sights, the Bob Marley Museum and Devon House, its diplomatic and commercial status assures Uptown a definite cosmopolitan suaveness.
+Further out, in the foothills, are Kingston’s most exclusive neighborhoods, with expansive views over the capital.

 Uptown and Downtown seldom mix, but taken together they form a compelling and sometimes chaotic whole.
 Kingston is certainly never boring – we encourage you to jump right in.

 Jamaica for adrenalin junkies

 It’s known for its laidback Rastafarian spirit, but Jamaica also has much to offer adventure-seeking travellers...